-I received this book for free Jen Halligan PR in exchange for an honest review.
+I received this book for free from the Jen Halligan PR in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.Green Valley by Israel Parker

 Published by IJP Press on November 2013